anton-charman/anton-charman/README.md

 ## Hi there 👋

+My name is Anton and I'm a Software Research Engineer at Nikon Metrology.
+You'll find me doing C#, Python and physics for the X-ray CT industry.

+- 🔭 I’m currently working on ...
+- 🌱 I’ve recently built ...
 <!--
 **anton-charman/anton-charman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.